NatLibFi/Annif/README.md

 Switch into the repository directory.

-Install [pipx](https://pypa.github.io/pipx/) and Poetry if you don't have them:
+Install [pipx](https://pypa.github.io/pipx/) and Poetry if you don't have them.
+First pipx:

     python3 -m pip install --user pipx
     python3 -m pipx ensurepath

+Open a new shell, and then install Poetry:

     pipx install poetry

 Poetry can be installed also without pipx: check the [Poetry documentation](https://python-poetry.org/docs/master/#installation).

-Create a virtual environment and install dependencies (by default development dependencies are included; use option `-E` to install selected optional dependencies, or install all of them with `--all-extras`):
+Create a virtual environment and install dependencies:

     poetry install

+By default development dependencies are included.
+Use option `-E` to install dependencies for selected optional features (`-E "extra1 extra2"` for multiple extras), or install all of them with `--all-extras`.
+By default the virtual environment directory is not under the project directory, but there is a [setting for selecting this](https://python-poetry.org/docs/configuration/#virtualenvsin-project).

 Enter the virtual environment: